 There's very good information from the Arkansas Sky Observatory.

 Amateur astronomers are also, out of necessity, part-time meteorologists.
 One needs to have a good sense of the upcoming weather so to plan for night-time observing or astrophotography during clear skies.
 Of course, there are many web sites that show the current conditions and predict weather, but we have a few favourites which we regularly consult.

 SkyNews has prepared a brief introduction to the Clear Sky Charts.

-The Weather Network is obviously a good resource.
-They also have Night predictions!
+The Environment Canada Weather site is obviously a good resource.
+They also have prediction information specifically for astronomy!
+[New!]

 starting out at astrophotography

 You have a telescope.
 You have a camera.
 Wouldn't it be great to put them together?
 You can!
 A telescope can act like a lens for your camera and, in turn, greatly magnify things.
 It is exciting to capture the details of the Moon, a planet, or a deep sky object and share with with friends and family.
 It's pretty easy to hold your point-and-shoot camera or smartphone to an eyepiece and get a decent photo!
 All that said, high quality astrophotography can be challenging and demanding.
 Happily there are a great many resources available to help people get started.